spirit-island-builder/spirit-island-builder/docs/instructions.md

 - Effect: The special rule effect.
 Use icon shortcuts here.
 - Remove: Button to **permanently** delete the special rule.
 - Add Another Rule: Adds an additional special rule.
+- General Advice: Look at example spirits to see how some features are used.
+  - Serpent-style presence nodes: you can create presence nodes in the special rule using the following format:
+    - Example: <special-rules-track values="5,7,8,10,11,12,13"></special-rules-track>
+    - You should be able to use most of the options from [presence tracks](#presence-tracks) here.

 [Home](#index)

 ### Custom Icons

 This field allows you to upload and use your own custom icons.
-Reference these icons using {custom1}, {custom2}, etc.
+Reference these icons using {custom1}, {custom2}, etc. Custom icons are usable across all components (ie. spirit board, cards, aspects, etc)

 - Add Custom Icon: Adds an additional custom icon field.
 - Load: Allows you to chose a file from your computer to be a custom icon.
 - Remove: Removes the custom icon.
-WARNING: deleting a custom icon might re-number the remaining ones, so be careful.
+WARNING: deleting a custom icon will re-number the remaining ones, so be careful.

 [Home](#index)